onera/Cassiopee/Cassiopee/Generator/doc/source/Generator_IBM.rst

     This function takes into account three main parameters which are vmin, snears and dfars.

     * vmin is a global parameter that controls the minimum number of cells per direction for each octree level.
-For example, a small vmin value will result in a small a low number of points against a large number of elementary Cartesian blocks, as well as more frequent resolution changes from the wall boundaries.
+For example, a small vmin value will result in a small number of points against a large number of elementary Cartesian blocks, as well as more frequent resolution changes from the wall boundaries.
 Empirically, one should use vmin values between 7 and 21.

     * snears defines the minimum near-wall spacing.
 This argument can be passed globally as a float, or locally as a list of floats whose size must be equal to the number of zones in the tb file.
 Note that these values will eventually be overwritten by any snears values found in each subzone of the geometry pytree (see Geom.IBM.setSnear).